When you move to Mexico, it is important to get a handle on healthcare.

 On the other hand, if you are on a temporary or permanent resident visa, you are eligible to receive free healthcare.

 A CURP is a code to identify Mexican citizens and residents and is unique to each individual.
-It basically functions like a social security number.
+It is essentially Mexico’s social security number.

 If you are a legal resident of Mexico and not employed in the country, you can still sign up for IMSS by making voluntary contributions to the program.